 Nixing the pacifier may also be a good idea if your baby seems to have a lot of ear infections, since constant sucking may make the problem worse.

 Same goes for if a child has thrush, since yeast on the nipple could potentially reinfect your baby.
 (Technically, you could disinfect the binkie before each and every use.
 But are you really going to remember?)
 But it’s fine to reintroduce the paci after the thrush has cleared.

 Many lactation consultants recommend seeking out a pacifier that more closely resembles mom’s nipple.

 “You may want to look for a pacifier with a more rounded tip.
 Also look for one made of a soft silicone, as the material has a natural skin-like feeling and is easier for latching,” says Karges.

 Still, there’s no official consensus on this.
 So if your baby’s favorite paci in no way resembles your nipple, it’s probably fine to go with it.

 And if they reject the first (or even the first few) binkies you give them, don’t be afraid to keep offering other types.
 “You might need to try a few different options before finding one your baby will accept,” she says.

 Lastly?
 No matter which paci you pick, be sure to use it safely.
-Keep it as clean as possible (in a pinch, maybe pop it in your mouth?)
+Keep it as clean as possible.
 Choose one that isn’t too large or won’t come apart in their mouth.
 And never use pacifier clips or straps, since they can pose a strangulation hazard.